Antari-yan/Introduction-Container/README.md

 ```
 > [!NOTE]
 > Podman and Docker can have different information stored for container.
-> e.g.: Podman has the "ImageName" key, but docker doesn't.
+> e.g.: Podman has the `ImageName` key, but docker doesn't.

 Execute a command in a running container:
 ```sh